ultsi/me/pages/skateboard.md

 This is a list for myself of good skateboarding videos.
 Maybe it's useful to you too!

 *   [Louie Barletta - Bag of suck](https://www.youtube.com/watch?v=6tD9hWKSgN8)
     Absolutely one of my favorites, showing the fun and creative side of skateboarding.
 Killer soundtrack, too.
+Includes also famous Finnish spots like Pasila kink (rip).

 *   [Brandon Westgate - MADE](http://www.thrashermagazine.com/articles/videos/classics-brandon-westgate-s-made-part/)
     King of pop.
 One of the best soundtracks in skateboarding for sure.